Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Seattle Seahawks 20, Arizona Cardinals 17

 The last image of Earl Thomas in a Seahawks uniform might be his middle-finger gesture toward the Seattle bench as he was being taken off the field on a cart.
 Coach Pete Carroll called Thomas' leg injury a fracture, which likely will end his season and potentially his career in Seattle.
 That's why Frank Clark said it feels like the Seahawks were the losers even though they won on a last-second field goal by Sebastian Janikowski.
-Now 2-2 heading into their Week 5 home game against the unbeaten Rams, competing for a playoff spot will take a hit without Thomas, a defensive pillar and the last remaining original member of their Legion of Boom secondary. --Brady Henderson
+Now 2-2 heading into their Week 5 home game against the unbeaten Rams, Seattle knows its bid for a playoff spot will take a hit without Thomas, a defensive pillar and the last remaining member of the Legion of Boom secondary. -- Brady Henderson

-Josh Rosen was poised, comfortable and commanding as he showed off the arm that was raved about during the draft process.
-Even with Rosen leading Arizona on a high-pressure drive late in the fourth quarter to get the Cardinals in field-goal range, it wasn't enough.
-Veteran kicker Phil Dawson missed from 45 yards, allowing Seattle to march the other way and hit its own game-winning kick.
-The Cardinals remain winless. --Josh Weinfuss
+Josh Rosen was poised, comfortable and in command as he showed off the arm so many raved about during the draft process.
+Even though Rosen led Arizona on a high-pressure drive late in the fourth quarter and got it into field goal range, it wasn't enough.
+Veteran kicker Phil Dawson missed from 45 yards, allowing Seattle to march the other way and hit its own winning kick.
+The Cardinals remain winless. -- Josh Weinfuss

 New Orleans Saints 33, New York Giants 18

-The Saints have to feel great about their 3-1 record, considering they still haven't really played a complete game this season.
-But Drew Brees talked Sunday about the value of finding different ways to win (he and the passing game actually struggled, while Alvin Kamara, the defense and kicker Wil Lutz did most of the heavy lifting).
-Now the Saints can try to peak during a Monday night home game against the Redskins in Week 5, with Brees poised to break the NFL passing record and Mark Ingram returning from suspension. --Mike Triplett
+The Saints have to feel great about their 3-1 record, considering they haven't really played a complete game this season.
+But Drew Brees talked Sunday about the value of finding different ways to win (he and the passing game struggled, while Alvin Kamara, the defense and kicker Wil Lutz did most of the heavy lifting).
+Now the Saints can try to peak during a Monday night home game against the Redskins in Week 5, with Brees poised to break the NFL passing record and Mark Ingram returning from suspension. -- Mike Triplett

 This latest Giants loss looked much like many of them over the past five years: The offense just wasn't good enough.
 The Giants had 193 yards of total offense midway through the fourth quarter and failed to reach 20 points for the third time in four games.
 They are a lost franchise with two top-10 scoring defenses -- the Panthers and Eagles -- on deck.
-This could get ugly. --Jordan Raanan
+This could get ugly. -- Jordan Raanan

 Giants need to get OBJ more touches